cbedwards-dfw/VizSeasonalGams/README.md

 <!-- badges: end -->

-The goal of VizSeasonalGams is to streamline plotting fitted gams that incorporate a seasonal component (e.g., smooths across a `doy` term).
+The goal of VizSeasonalGams is to streamline plotting fitted gams that incorporate a seasonal component (e.g., smooths across day of year).
-Future development may generalize these somewhat.
+While the tools here can work for models that include a smooth of interest across any continuous variable, this documentation will default to assuming the data and model include `"doy"` which contains day of year.

 ## Installation